meet-one/meet-mew/README.md

 ## meet-mew

-This will help you to register your EOS wallet.
+A tool to register your EOS token, based on MyEtherWallet.

 It is forked from https://github.com/kvhnuke/etherwallet